Wolvega

-Wolvega (Wolvege), (Wolvegea) is the largest town in the municipality of Weststellingwerf in the province of Friesland (Fryslan), in the Netherlands.
+Wolvega (Wolvege), (Wolvegea) is the capital and largest town in the municipality of Weststellingwerf in the province of Friesland (Fryslan), in the Netherlands.
 It had a population of around 13,090 in 2021.
-Wolvega is the capital and largest town of the municipality.
+Wolvega is also the largest settlement in the Stellingwerven region.
+It is situated between large towns Heerenveen and Steenwijk.

 History

 The village was first mentioned in 1218, and means "settlement of Wolf (person)."
 The Dutch Reformed church was built in 1646 using material from its medieval predecessor.
 The tower was rebuilt after a fire in 1894.

 Lycklama State was a stins built in the early 17th century.
 It was built as a fortified building even though advances in warfare had made the construction obsolete.
 In 1626, Rinco van Lycklama became grietman (predecessor of mayor/judge) of Stellingwerf-Westeinde.
 In 1736, it was in a dilapidated state and demolished.
 The Catholic retirement home Huize Lycklama was later built in its place.